Rules

 "Casing" shall mean a tubular watertight structure installed in the excavated or drilled hole to maintain the well bore.

-"Cement" shall mean a neat Portland or construction cement mixture of not more than seven (7) gallons of water per ninety-four (94) pound sack of dry cement, or cement slurry that contains cement and may also contain bentonite, gypsum or other additives.
+"Cement" shall mean a neat Portland or construction cement mixture of not more than seven (7) gallons of water per ninety-four (94) pound sack of dry cement, or cement slurry that contains cement and may also contain bentonite, gypsum or other additives to which all manufacturer’s recommendations regarding the water content for the mix have been strictly adhered to.

-"Completion" shall mean a sealing off of undesirable water in the well bore by proper casing and/or cementing procedures and adherence to State standards for completion.
+"Completion" shall mean a sealing off of undesirable water in the well bore by proper casing and/or cementing procedures and adherence to State standards for water well completion.

 "Contiguous" shall mean property within a continuous perimeter boundary situated within the District.
 Contiguous may also apply to properties that are divided by a publicly owned road or highway if the properties would otherwise share a common border.

-"Deteriorated Well" shall mean a well, the condition of which will cause, or is likely to cause, pollution of any groundwater in the District.
+"Deteriorated Well" shall mean a well in a condition that will cause, or is likely to cause, pollution of any groundwater in the District.

-"Discharge" means the amount of water that leaves an aquifer by natural or artificial means.
+"Discharge" means the water that leaves an aquifer by natural or artificial means.

 "District" shall mean the Hickory Underground Water Conservation District Number 1.
-For the purpose of filing reports, applications or other required documents it shall mean the District headquarters in Brady, Texas.
+For the purpose of filing reports, applications or other required documents, “District” shall mean the District headquarters in Brady, Texas.

-"Driller's Log" shall mean a record, made at the time of drilling, showing the depth, thickness, character of the different strata penetrated, and location of water-bearing strata, as well as the depth, size and character of casing installed.
+"Driller's Log" shall mean a written record, made at the time of drilling, deepening, or otherwise altering a well showing (i) the depth, thickness, and character of the different strata penetrated, (ii) location of water-bearing strata, (iii) the depth, size and character of casing installed, and (iv) any other information required by the Texas Department of Licensing and Regulation, any successor regulatory agency with jurisdiction therefor, or the Board.

 "Domestic Use" shall mean use of groundwater by an individual or a household to support essential domestic activity.
 Such essential domestic activity includes water for use(s) inside the home; for irrigation of lawns, flower beds, shrubs, trees shading the home, or a family garden and/or orchard with manual sprinklers and garden hoses; for watering of domestic animals; for protection of foundations; and for swimming pools.
 Essential domestic activity does not include:

-• (E) Water use which constitutes waster as defined by these rules.
+- (E) Water use which constitutes waste as defined by these rules.

-"Enforcement Action" shall mean an action taken by the District to enforce District Rules or any other law within its authority.
+"Enforcement Action" shall mean an action taken by the District to enforce these rules or any other law within the District’s authority.

 "Flow Monitoring Device" shall mean an electrical or mechanical register that incorporates both a digit totalizer and instantaneous flowrate indicator utilizing generally accepted units (i.e. gallons, acre feet, or acre inches.)